binwiederhier/ntfy/docs/install.md

-# Install your own ntfy server
+# Installing ntfy
+The `ntfy` CLI allows you to [publish messages](publish.md), [subscribe to topics](subscribe/cli.md) as well as to
-**Self-hosting your own ntfy server** is pretty straight forward.
-Just install the binary, package or Docker image, then configure it and run it.
+**self-host your own ntfy server**.
+It's all pretty straight forward.
+Just install the binary, package or Docker image, configure it and run it.
 Just like any other software.
 No fuzz.

 !!! info
-    The following steps are only required if you want to **self-host your own ntfy server**.
+    The following steps are only required if you want to **self-host your own ntfy server** or you want to use the ntfy CLI.
     If you just want to [send messages using ntfy.sh](publish.md), you don't need to install anything.
+You can just use `curl`.

 ## General steps
 The ntfy server comes as a statically linked binary and is shipped as tarball, deb/rpm packages and as a Docker image.